jlink/property-based-testing/pbt-java/blog-series/4_shrinking.md

 `String` values, regardless of how the value was generated in the first place.

-Given an expressive type system like Haskell's this _type-based shrinking_ is usually not a problem since Haskell programmers try to encode all domain constraints in type signatures.
-When you're dealing with a less expressive type system like Java's or when essential property preconditions are used explicitely for value generation, this approach can lead to problems.
+Given an expressive type system like Haskell's this _type-based shrinking_ is usually not a big problem since Haskell programmers aim at encoding all domain constraints in type signatures.
+When you're dealing with a less expressive type system like Java's or when essential property preconditions are used explicitely for value generation, the type-based approach can lead to problems.

 Let's consider the following example: